neutralinojs/neutralinojs.github.io/docs/configuration/settings.json.md

 #### window.fullscreen

-Boolean value saying whether application should be opened in full screen.
+Boolean value saying whether application should be opened in full-screen mode.

 #### window.alwaysontop

-Boolean value to set window as the top most mode
+Boolean value to set the application window as the top-most window.

 #### window.iconfile

-Sets a transparent image file(`.png` format is recommended) as the application icon.
+Sets a transparent image file (`.png` format is recommended) as the application icon.

 #### window.enableinspector